agostinhosamil/php-module/README.md

-# Trouter
+# A library for modularizing php files

-A php library for creating and managing router based on the files and directory tree inside the project directory.
+A way for modularizing php scripts and have it as a module wish should be used inside other scripts as the same module object.